PavanRangani/docs/docs/prd/family/families.md

 - By default list page is shown as per current login user.
 - User can select any other user from dropdown
 - When other user is selected, it shows list page according to the selected user.
 Means records under Primary, Team member and Not associated group will be shown as per selected user.
-- Actions `Move to lead` and `Move to team member` will be performed as selected user.
+- Actions `Move to lead` and `Move to team member` will be performed on bahalf of selected user.

 ### UI requirement

 - By default list page is shown as per login user.
 So it shows `You` in `View as`
-- Shows dropdown icon.
+- Shows dropdown icon near Your or User name.
 On click of dropdown, shows all active users names
+- Current selected user is shown disable in dropdown
 - On click of any user, shows that user selected.